Al Hunt: Appearances

 Hunt has also served as a periodic panelist on NBC's Meet the Press and PBS's Washington Week in Review, as well as a political analyst on CBS Morning News and a weekly panelist on CNN's Capital Gang.
 He was also a panelist on Evans, Novak, Hunt & Shields.
 He is co-author of a series of books published by the American Enterprise Institute, including The American Elections of 1980, The American Elections of 1982, and The American Elections of 1984.
 In 1987, he co-authored Elections American Style for the Brookings Institution.

 Awards

 In 1999, Hunt received the William Allen White Foundation's national citation, one of the highest honors in journalism.
 In 1995, he and his wife, Judy Woodruff, received the Allen H. Neuharth Award for Excellence in Journalism from the University of South Dakota.
 In 1976, Hunt received a Raymond Clapper Award for Washington reporting.

+Personal life

+Hunt has been married twice.
+He was first married to Margaret O'Toole of Pittsburgh.
+In 1980, he married Judy Woodruff of PBS.
+Together they have three children, including a son born with spina bifida.